jodhernandezbe/ChemSoR_project/README.md

 ## 1. Overview

 This a personal practical project which is under development.
 Its results would be published in a blogpost and not in a peer-review journal paper.

+### 1.1.
+Project tree

 Below you can see the current project tree.

 ```
 ├───data